360Sch/blockchain-developer-bootcamp-final-project/README.md

 - Any buyer with ETH is able to make a full downpayment for the property through MetaMask
 - After the buyer made the deposit, only the contract owner is able to complete the booking and transfer ETH out of the contract.

--Future version: Time-base to automatically commplete the booking,  Role-Based Management(Owner,Lawyer,Buyer for example) and allow owner to obtain the payment, issue NFT for property purchase.
+-Future version: Owner is able to transfer ETH only if status of property is completed, time-base to automatically commplete the booking,  tole-Based Management(Owner,Lawyer,Buyer for example) and allow owner to obtain the payment, issue NFT for property purchase.
 And improvement to the User Experience with better login, login and loading experiences.

 ## APP URL
 [https://on9commerce.github.io/](https://on9commerce.github.io/)